-Silver and white adds light to a scene whereas Black absorbs light, giving an illusion of taking light away.
+Silver and white add light to a scene whereas black absorbs light, giving an illusion of taking light away.
 This is known as negative fill.
-Using a black reflector on the subjects right side gave a dramatic effect I was looking for.
+Using a black reflector on the subject’s right side gave the dramatic effect I was looking for.

-To achieve the dark timeless look of black and white, I used Topazs Black & White plugin.
+From there, I used Topaz Studio to convert my image to a timeless black and white.
 I started with one of the default presets and tweaked the settings until I felt it was the dramatic effect I was looking for.
-I saved the settings as a new preset for future use.
+Then I saved the settings as a new preset for future use.

 - Feathering the light keeps light from spilling onto the background.